About Us

 Cleaner

-If she's not pottering round the Sparrowhawk with a duster in one hand and Henry hoover in the other; she is getting crafty making her wonderful handmade cards.
-If you love a dad joke, then Tracey has a never ending pit of bad jokes, she always here to brighten up the dullest mornings!
+If she's not pottering round the Sparrowhawk with a duster in one hand and Henry Hoover in the other; she's one for getting crafty making her wonderful handmade cards.
+If you love a dad joke, then Tracey has a never ending pit of bad jokes - she's always here to brighten up even the dullest of mornings.